 3- Photo (une photo)

-It’s still common practice to include a professional looking photo on a CV in France and most if not all recruiters actually prefer that you do but it’s not always necessary.
+It’s still common practice to include a professional-looking photo on a CV in France.
+Most if not all recruiters actually prefer that you do, but it’s not always necessary.

 So when should you include a photo on your CV?

-Well if you’re photogenic, have a flattering, professional looking photo of yourself and feel confident that including your photo could improve your chances of getting called in for an interview than yes, I think you should include one.
+If you’re photogenic, have a flattering, professional-looking photo of yourself and feel confident that including your photo could improve your chances of getting called in for an interview, then yes, I think you should include one.

 Whereas, if you are applying for an accountant position or some other position where you won’t see customers or clients, less weight may be put on the fact that you didn’t include a photo.
 But it depends on the person looking at your CV.

-A friend of mine told me he knew a Blond hair, blue-eyed guy whose name sounded phonetically too close to a terrorists name so a recruiter suggested that he include a photo of himself so no one would discriminate against him based purely on his name.
+A friend of mine told me he knew a Blond hair, a blue-eyed guy whose name sounded phonetically too close to a terrorist’s name.
+Hence, a recruiter suggested that he include a photo of himself so no one would discriminate against him based purely on his name.

 4- First name + FAMILY NAME (prénom et nom)